Sweet potatoes, mushrooms, kale, bacon…oh my! This Sweet Potato Hash with Bacon is flavorful, super simple and delicious.

 Serve em’ up!

-Our favorite way to serve this Sweet Potato Hash is to top it with one or two fried eggs that are cooked to your liking.
+My favorite way to serve this Sweet Potato Hash is to top it with one or two fried eggs that are cooked to your liking.
 So stinkin’ good!
-However, if eggs do not agree with you, it’s quite tasty as is making this a perfect egg-free breakfast option.
-(Jessica likes hers with a big slice of tomato and a spoonful of sauerkraut on the side.)
+However, if eggs do not agree with you, like in Jess’s case, it’s quite tasty as is, making this a perfect egg-free breakfast option.
+(Jessica likes hers with a big slice of tomato and a spoonful of her homemade sauerkraut on the side.)

 - 2 garlic cloves, minced

 - 3 strips cooked uncured bacon, diced (omit if vegetarian or vegan)

 - ¼ tsp. salt